-A ustralia's urban water infrastructure is critical for the liveability and prosperity of more than 20 million people and 9 million connected properties in our towns and cities.
-It also serves industries, supporting growth in productivity and employment across Queensland and the country.
+A ustralia's urban water infrastructure is critical for the Aliveability and prosperity of more than 20 million people and 9 million connected properties in our towns and cities.
+It also serves industries, supporting growth in productivity and employment across Australia.